 Welcome to Subscribe On Youtube

-Given a list of words (without duplicates), please write a program that returns all concatenated words in the given list of words.
+Given an array of strings words (without duplicates), return all the concatenated words in the given list of words.

-A concatenated word is defined as a string that is comprised entirely of at least two shorter words in the given array.
+A concatenated word is defined as a string that is comprised entirely of at least two shorter words (not necessarily distinct) in the given array.

 Output: ["catsdogcats","dogcatsdog","ratcatdogcat"]